I had a strange dream about the letter R. It was chasing me.

 - Enjoy this time with your children.
 Learning a new handicraft together, even if it doesn’t go that smoothly – and maybe especially if it doesn’t – is the stuff of memories.

-Looking for Islamic resources that include handicrafts?
+Looking for Islamic resources that include handicrafts as an activity?
 I’ve created two!

 - Muslim Morning Time Menus for Muslim Families – includes calligraphy